pelias/documentation/api-keys-rate-limits.md

 If you need more capacity, contact [search@mapzen.com](mailto:search@mapzen.com).
 You can also set up your own instance of [Pelias](https://github.com/pelias/pelias), which has access to the same data used in Mapzen Search.

 ## Failing to provide an `api_key`
-If you fail to include the `api_key` parameter, the service will respond with the status code, `403 Forbidden`:
+If you fail to supply the `api_key` parameter, the service will respond with the status code `403 Forbidden`:
 ```bash
 {
   "meta": {